-“So if you are presenting a sacrifice at the altar in the Temple and you suddenly remember that someone has something against you, leave your sacrifice there at the altar.
-Go and be reconciled to that person.
-Then come and offer your sacrifice to God” (Matthew 5:23-24 nlt).
+“Therefore, if you are offering your gift at the altar and there remember that your brother or sister has something against you, leave your gift there in front of the altar.
+First go and be reconciled to them; then come and offer your gift” (Matthew 5:23-24 NIV).

 The Bible describes three types of sins: 1) intentional sins that I commit against God, 2) unintentional sins that I commit against God, and 3) sins that I commit against my neighbor.
 For sins I intentionally commit against God, the only course of forgiveness is repentance: “You do not want a sacrifice, or I would give it; You are not pleased with a burnt offering.
 The sacrifice pleasing to God is a broken spirit.
-God, You will not despise a broken and humbled heart” (Psalm 51:16-17 hcsb).
-The sin sacrifices—which represent only about 17 percent of the sacrifices commanded by God—pertain to those sins unintentionally committed against God.
-For the sins that I commit against my neighbor, however, repentance to God and sacrifices do not atone for them according to the Bible.
-I must make restitution of up to four times the damages and be reconciled to my neighbor, both in the Old and New Testaments.
+God, You will not despise a broken and humbled heart” (Psalm 51:16-17 HCSB).

-This same spirit stands behind the words of Jesus in the Gospels.
+This same spirit stands behind the teachings of Jesus.
 My relationships with others provide the foundation for my relationship with God.
 Zacchaeus told Jesus, “I will give half my wealth to the poor, Lord, and if I have cheated people on their taxes, I will give them back four times as much!”
-Jesus responded, “Salvation has come to this home today” (Luke 19:8-9 nlt).
+Jesus responded, “Salvation has come to this home today” (Luke 19:8-9 NLT).

 When we think about the Day of Atonement, we often focus upon our relationship with God and His forgiveness of our sins.
-The Bible teaches that our repairing, making restitution, and reconciling ourselves with our neighbor provides the foundation upon which God accepts our gifts to Him: “If anyone says, ‘I love God,’ yet hates his brother, he is a liar.
-For the person who does not love his brother he has seen cannot love God he has not seen” (1 John 4:20 hcsb).
+The Bible teaches that our reconciling ourselves with our neighbor is an indicator of our relationship with God: “If anyone says, ‘I love God,’ yet hates his brother, he is a liar.
+For the person who does not love his brother he has seen cannot love God he has not seen” (1 John 4:20 HCSB).

 Father, forgive us as we have forgiven.
 Amen.